Last updated: April 26, 2023

 Cardiopulmonary Resuscitation, which is commonly known by its acronym CPR, is a form of basic life support that is applied during a life-threatening emergency.
 Situations that call for CPR include cardiac arrest, near-drowning incidents, suffocation, or any in which a person is not breathing.

 The goal of performing emergency CPR is to ensure the circulation of oxygen-rich blood to the brain.
 This action can help prevent brain damage or death from occurring.
-It is essential that both adults and children learn the basics about performing CPR.
+It is essential that both adults and children learn the basics of performing CPR.

 During these classes, people learn the guidelines for cardiopulmonary resuscitation and how to adequately provide it for adults as well as children and infants.
 Qualified instructors teach these courses and use mannequins to demonstrate the correct steps to take.

-Even if a person is unable to take a CPR course, he or she should learn hands-only CPR; this is a simple process that is illustrated online on the American Heart Association website.
+Even if a person is unable to take a CPR course, he or she should learn hands-only CPR; this is a simple process that is illustrated online on the American Heart Association’s website.
 Hands-only CPR is a type of emergency CPR that is simple to learn and can save the life of a loved one or any person in need.

 There are a few guidelines for cardiopulmonary resuscitation that people should follow before attempting to administer help.
 The first instruction is to determine if the person is conscious.
 To do this, use a loud voice and ask if the person is okay while tapping them.
 It is okay to gently shake a person only if there is no risk that the individual has a back or neck injury.